 Interviewing at an agency can change the tone of the meeting.
 For agency interviews, prepare for the following potential questions:

 · Talk us through your results.
 Can you explain how these were achieved?

 · How do you ensure your solutions align with strategy?

 · Can you tell us about any strategies you have created?

 · Have you been involved in pitching?
 What were the results and what did you learn?

 Preparation is the key to any interview success.
 For SEO and digital marketing roles, it can be essential to securing the role that could transform your career.
-Explore our latest Marketing roles here or contact Harrison Coren, our SEO Consultant, to discuss your next career steps.
+Visit our digital marketing recruiter page to view our latest vacancies or contact Harrison Coren, our SEO Consultant, to discuss your next career steps.
 You can get in touch with Harrison at email@example.com or on 0203 871 6371.